DioVoynich/Llama/README.md

 and SQL database in my school classes.
 Why not study by myself?
 With curiosity and insterest, I build this app.
 This app is only supporting the devices with screen size of 6.0, 1080 x 2160, 400dpi.
 A good example would be the size of "Pixel 3a XL."
 The features are written under the installation process, be sure to check it!
+(This is not souce code).

 ----- Installation Process -----